CodeEditApp/CodeEditKit/Sources/CodeEditKit/Documentation.docc/CodeEditExtension.md

 This type is the entrypoint of your extension, so it should be marked with `@main`.

-Additional extensions can be defined by extending the struct that implements ``CodeEditExtension``.
+Additional extensions can be defined by extending the class that implements ``CodeEditExtension``.

 ## Example